 Amendment is a proposal to alter a motion in some way and is frequently used to make the original motion more acceptable to the meeting.
+An amendment cannot change the intent of the original motion

 Mover is the person who formally presents the idea to the meeting i.e. moves the motion.